CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial01.md

 ### Raster Layers from TIFF

 Another way to add raster data is from a single .tif file stored locally.
 We'll use a scanned map that was **georectified** through the New York Public Library's Map Warper program.
-We'll talk more about what that means in Week 4, for now it's important to know that another mapmaker has assigned a specific geographic location and other properties to the scanned image to ensure conformity with the digital model of geographic space used inside the QGIS environment.
+We'll talk more about what that means in Tutorial 4, for now it's important to know that another mapmaker has assigned a specific geographic location and other properties to the scanned image to ensure conformity with the digital model of geographic space used inside the QGIS environment.

 To add the file to your map, navigate to `Project Home/Shared_Data/raster` in the Browser Panel and drag `nypl_map-warper-harlem-river.tif` into your layers panel.
 Notice that the icon to the left of the file is the same as our tile service layer, indicating both are raster.